How to Repair Wood Damage in North Carolina

 At Tar Heel Basement Systems, we specialize in repairing crawl space issues of all types, including moldy or damaged wood.
 For a free quote, call or e-mail us today!

-We serve the North Carolina and Virginia area, including High Point, Lexington, Greensboro, Winston Salem surrounding areas such as Asheboro, Burlington, Kernersville, Thomasville, Mt.
+We serve the entire state of North Carolina including High Point, Lexington, Greensboro, Winston Salem surrounding areas such as Asheboro, Burlington, Kernersville, Thomasville, Mt.
 Airy, Reidsville, and nearby.

 Before Replacing Your Rotting Wood…